IMPORTANT NOTICE TO READERS IN THE UNITED KINGDOM

 And there is also now the option to purchase a digital copy by downloading for Android or Apple.
 See below for more details.

-After the Battle Online Store
+All of our products are available on the After the Battle Online Store

 After the Battle magazine is also available digitally — to subscribe click on the Pocketmags icon below.